Nick-1979/polkadot-Js-Plus-extension/README.md

   - Staking / unstaking / redeem funds and edit nominated validator list
   - Contribute in crowdloans

+## Installation (beta on Firefox)

+The beta version of Plus extension for firefox can be downloaded from [here](https://github.com/Nick-1979/polkadot-Js-Plus-extension/tree/master/packages/extension-plus/addon/plus-0.1.xpi)
+ - open downloaded file with firefox

 ## Installation (Development version)

 Steps to build the extension and view your changes in a browser: